gsoules/MkDocs/digital-archive/docs/user/what-gets-searched.md

     ![Searching selector options](what-gets-searched-1.jpg)

-    A shared search only searches the public fields of public items.
+    A an all-sites search only searches the public fields of public items.
 This is true whether or not the user is logged-in to the Digital Archive.
 If an archivist needs to search their organization's non-public items and private fields, they must switch to searching `This site` and be logged-in.

-## What a Keyword Search Finds
+## What a keyword dearch ginds

 When you type keywords in the search box, the Digital Archive examines: